 Frequently Asked Questions

-An open loop is any unfinished task, commitment, or thought that your brain keeps active in working memory.
-It could be "call mom back," "research new laptop," or "finish quarterly report."
-Your brain won't let go of these items until they're either completed or captured in a trusted external system.
+An open loop is any incomplete task, decision, or commitment that your brain keeps active in working memory.
+These create cognitive overhead that reduces focus and mental clarity until they're either completed or captured in a trusted external system.

 Born in Brooklyn.
 Powered by AWS.
 Your data stays yours.